Federal Student Aid

 Federal Direct Loan Program loans are government-sponsored low-interest loans available to eligible students directly from the U.S. Department of Education at participating schools.
 There are two types of Federal Direct Loans: subsidized loans and unsubsidized loans.

-Interest rates for loans change once a year on July 1.
 Current loan rates and other helpful information on Stafford Loans can be found on the Federal Student Aid Web site.

 The federal government pays the interest accruing on a subsidized loan while the student is enrolled at least half-time.
 Under the unsubsidized loan program, interest accrual begins at disbursement and may be paid as it accrues or is capitalized.
 Repayment of principal and interest begins six months after a student's last enrollment on at least a half-time basis.